scikit-plots/scikit-plots/docs/source/devel/communication_guide.rst

 Communication on official channels, such as the Matplotlib homepage or on Matplotlib social accounts, should conform to the following standards.
-If you are unsure if content that you would like to post or share meets these guidelines, ask on the :ref:`social-media-coordination` channels before posting.
+If you are unsure if content that you would like to post or share meets these guidelines, ask on the :ref:`social_media_coordination` channels before posting.

 General guidelines
 ------------------